Naipes Comas 1797-1992

 Naipes Comas was originally founded in 1797 by Pedro Comas Sumilla in Mataró, province of Barcelona.
 The company relocated to the city of Barcelona in 1810.
 From 1845 a succession of Pedro Comas’ descendents continued running the business.
 These were: Sebastián Comas y Ricart [1845-1867] -> Cristina Montaner de Comas (Viuda de S. Comas y Ricart) [1867-1882] -> Hijos de Sebastián Comas y Ricart (Antonio y Sebastián Comas y Montaner) [1882-1892] -> Sucesores de Sebastián Comas y Ricart (Antonio Comas y Montaner, S. en C.) [1892-1911] -> Viuda de Antonio Comas (Josefa Ribó Gruchaga) [1911-1931] -> Hija de Antonio Comas (J. Comas) [1931-1954].

 In 1892 Antonio Comas y Montaner became the managing director.
-He introduced new brands (El Periquito, Escudo de Uruguay, El Carabao, El Conejo, La Golondrina, El Águila, El León, Los Dos Elefantes, El Gallo etc) for the South American and domestic markets.
+New brands were introduced (El Periquito, Escudo de Uruguay, El Carabao, El Conejo, La Golondrina, El Águila, El León, Los Dos Elefantes, El Gallo, El Ciervo etc) for the South American, Philippines and other foreign and domestic markets.
 In 1895 the playing card business of José Samsó y Cía was acquired, and in 1896 Cristobal Massó i Artigas was also taken over.
 During this period Naipes Comas reached its peak of success.

 English and French style playing cards were introduced in the early 20th century, followed by ‘Spanish Poker’ packs with 52 cards, giving the company a more European outlook.
 The advent of the Spanish Civil War and the Second World War were difficult times for trading but the company survived.